-A team of up to 8 agents staff phones and email on a rotating roster.
-Each agent specialises in particular villages, ensuring they are able to respond accurately to enquiries unique to each site.
-A dedicated staff member proactively calls new applicants to welcome them to the community, answer questions and follow
+A team of up to 15 agents staff phones and email on a rotating roster.
+Agents are all specialised for all Villages, ensuring they are able to respond accurately to enquiries unique to each site.
+A dedicated staff member proactively calls new applicants to welcome them to the community, answer questions and follow up on offers.

 During operational hours, website visitors are greeted by a live chat window that enables customers to receive immediate responses.
 This has helped customers make decisions faster, encouraging earlier applications and improving occupancy results.